akeneo/pim-helpcenter/content/md/products-super-power/work-on-a-product.md

 If you do not see `+` icon, you might not have the appropriate rights to add an option, please refer to [Manage your user roles](/articles/build-your-user-roles.html).

-## Work with assets in an asset collection attribute
+## Work with assets in an asset collection attribute (Enterprise Edition)

-In the product sheets, you can have some asset collection attributes which look like this:
+In the product form, you can have some asset collection attributes which look like this:

 ![asset_collection_attribute](../img/asset_collection_attribute.png)

 In the following section, you will discover all the features that are available around this attribute.
+And to learn more about assets, you can have a look at [this article](/articles/work-with-assets.html).

 ::: ee
 The asset collection attribute is only available in the Enterprise Edition.